2009 St Helens R.F.C. season: Round 1

-Saints come back from a 14-nil deficit early in the second half to beat Warrington Wolves 26-14.
+Saints came back from a 14-nil deficit early in the second half to beat Warrington Wolves 26-14.

 Matt Gidley scored twice against Warrington.

 Round 2

-Saints turn over the much improved from last season Huddersfield Giants 23-6.
+Saints turned over the much improved from last season Huddersfield Giants 23-6.

 Round 3

-Hull Kingston Rovers inflict Saints' first defeat of the season, with Michael Dobson scoring a late penalty goal to give the Robins a 20-19 win.
+Hull Kingston Rovers inflicted Saints' first defeat of the season, with Michael Dobson scoring a late penalty goal to give the Robins a 20-19 win.

 Round 4

-Saints scrape past newly promoted Crusaders in the lowest scoring game in the Super League; Tom Armstrong scoring the only try in a 4-nil win.
+Saints scraped past newly promoted Crusaders in the lowest scoring game in the Super League; Tom Armstrong scoring the only try in a 4-nil win.

 Round 5

-Saints brush aside the Salford City Reds by 38 points to 12.
+Saints brushed aside the Salford City Reds by 38 points to 12.

 Round 6

-Saints edge a heated epic with Leeds Rhinos - winning 26-18 at Knowsley Road.
+Saints edged a heated epic with Leeds Rhinos - winning 26-18 at Knowsley Road.

 Chris Flannery was man-of-the-match against Leeds.

 Round 7

-Saints hammer Wakefield Trinity Wildcats by 42-18.
+Saints hammered Wakefield Trinity Wildcats by 42-18.
 The Wildcats are in mourning for reserve player Leon Walker, who died in a reserve game.

 Round 8

-Saints scrape past a fired up Wigan Warriors outfit, winning 19-12 after being 6-nil and 12-6 down.
+Saints scraped past a fired up Wigan Warriors outfit, winning 19-12 after being 6-nil and 12-6 down.

 Round 9

-Saints bounce Hull F.C. in the second game of the Easter period by 44-22.
+Saints bounced Hull F.C. in the second game of the Easter period by 44-22.

 Round 10

-Saints become the first team in Super League XIV to surpass 60 points, winning 68-22 at Castleford.
-Tony Puletua scores 4 tries but the game is halted for 30 minutes as Joe Westerman suffers a serious head injury.
+Saints became the first team in Super League XIV to surpass 60 points, winning 68-22 at Castleford.
+Tony Puletua scored 4 tries but the game is halted for 30 minutes as Joe Westerman suffered a serious head injury.

 Round 11

-Saints suffer only their second defeat of the season as Bradford come back to win 34-30.
+Saints suffered only their second defeat of the season as Bradford come back to win 34-30.

 Round 12

-Saints produce arguably their worst display of the campaign, losing 38-18 to arch rivals Wigan at the Magic Weekend.
+Saints produced arguably their worst display of the campaign, losing 38-18 to arch rivals Wigan at the Magic Weekend.

 Round 13

-Saints defeat Catalans Dragons for the second time in a week, by coming back from 22-10 down to win 32-28 to move them back to the top of the table.
+Saints defeated Catalans Dragons for the second time in a week, by coming back from 22-10 down to win 32-28 to move them back to the top of the table.

 Round 14

-Saints survive a second-half rally from Harlequins RL to win 22-12.
+Saints survived a second-half rally from Harlequins RL to win 22-12.

 Round 15

-Saints ease past the challenge of Hull FC, winning 30-6.
+Saints eased past the challenge of Hull FC, winning 30-6.

 Round 16

-Saints thrash Castleford for a second time this season in a 50 points to 10 success.
+Saints thrashed Castleford for a second time this season in a 50 points to 10 success.